SDOH Slider

 Placing Social Determinants of Health in Context

 The Placing Social Determinants of Health in Context tools were developed to provide examples of evidence-informed linkages between living conditions and health care quality and outcomes.
 This tool can be used to help with grant applications, meetings with decision makers and stakeholders, health education efforts, and more!
-Click on the images below to learn about tools on mental health, diabetes, heart disease, cancer screening, and vaccinations.
+Click on the images below to learn about tools on mental health, diabetes, heart disease, cancer screening, obesity, and vaccinations.

 Helpful Frameworks